Article History

 Konami VRC6

-One of the more popular expansion chip choices since it offers a wide variety of additional sounds while being relatively accessible and easy to use, especially coming from the regular 2A03.
+One of the more popular expansion chip choices, as it offers a wide variety of additional sounds while being relatively accessible and easy to use, especially coming from the regular 2A03.
 The VRC6 adds three total channels: two pulse waves and a sawtooth wave.
+The pitch of these channels can go lower than A 0 (54.62hz) as well thanks to a full 12-bit pitch range (The 2A03 uses 11-bits instead), down to 27.31hz, A -1, a full octave below 2A03 lowest (however, only down to 31.21hz on Sawtooth which is B -1)

 Konami VRC7